getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 If you want to support **modular** templates in your theme, you should also create a sub-folder of templates called `modular/` and store your modular twig template files in there.

-The story for support **forms** is the same.
+The story for supporting **forms** is the same.
 Create another sub-folder called `forms/` and store any custom form templates in it.

 ### Blueprints